Dark Sun: Paizo's Dark Sun

-Dark Sun was not officially supported by the third edition of Dungeons & Dragons, but Paizo Publishing and the fans at Athas.org kept the setting alive through the use of the Open Game License issued by Wizards of the Coast.
-David Noonan created an updated version of the setting for Paizo in 2004 that was published in Dragon magazine and Dungeon magazine that presented rules for 3rd edition.
+David Noonan created an updated version of the setting for Paizo that was published in Dragon magazine and Dungeon magazine that presented rules for 3rd edition.
 This version took place three hundred years after the last published setting details and sought to return the setting's metaplot to something closer to the original boxed set.
 This version also provided rules and setting details for the new third edition player character races such as elans and maenads.